Smartphones

 You'd be surprised to know how many people are still using the iPhone 12 Pro models or even the iPhone 11.
 Of course, these phones have a completely different design.
 In these cases, the upgrade would be large and visible at a glance.
 Progress would be seen in performance, camera quality, battery life, processors, and more.
 Today, screens are also bigger, offer better resolution, etc.

-More potential iPhone 16 Pro buyers are currently using the iPhone 13 Pro and iPhone 14 Pro.
-For these users, the changes will be smaller.
-5x zoom on both the Pro and Pro Max models, a faster processor, “Camera Control” and the potential to support “Apple Intelligence”, which will only be supported by the 15 Pro line and newer devices.
+Many potential iPhone 16 Pro buyers are currently using the iPhone 13 Pro and iPhone 14 Pro.
+For these users, the changes will be minor.
+5x zoom on both the Pro and Pro Max models, a faster processor, “Camera Control” and the potential for “Apple Intelligence” support, which will only be supported by the 15 Pro line and later devices.

 Is it big and heavy?